audacity/audacity/lib-src/libnyquist/nyquist/Readme.txt

 IMPLEMENTATION STATUS
 =====================

+Version 3.15 provides:
+    Fix to retain selected nyquist directory
+    Fix for NyquistIDE in paths with spaces
+    Extension list file can be selected in Preferences for testing Version 3.14 provides:
+    New runtime configuration: a nyquist directory in user's home directory has all documentation, libraries, extensions,
+        and only executables are "hidden" and read-only.
+Version 3.13 provides:
+    Extension Manager and many examples moved to extensions Version 3.12 provides:
+    Fix for Help:Manual and links to docs on OS X 12 (I hope) Fix for reverb function (3.11 broke it)
+    Better type checking for OSC table parameter Version 3.11e provides:
+    Works again as 64-bit executable on Windows 10 Version 3.11b provides:
+    fix to FFT, apparently only affects only 64-bit Windows improved formatting of reference manual (PDF) and minor documentation changes
+Version 3.11 provides:
+    Significantly more parameter checking and error reporting for Nyquist primitives.
+Version 3.10 provides:
+    phasevocoder -- new phase vocoder function
+    pv-pitch-time -- phase vocoder + resampling for independent pitch and speed control
+    convolve -- new fast convolution
+    interactive control of sounds with make-slider-panel,
+        close-slider-panel, make-slider, make-button, slider,
+        lpslider, get-slider-value, snd-slider, stop-on-zero, trigger,
+        snd-stop-on-zero, and snd-trigger functions
+    bug fix to snd-down (called by force-srate) that could crash Nyquist adjustable upper limit on memory allocated for sounds, see snd-set-max-audio-mem function
 Version 3.09 provides:
     Various bug fixes
     OS X version is significantly faster
-    Security features added to limit CPU, memory, file access (default is still unrestricted; this feature is to protect servers)

-Version 3.08 provides:
+    Security features added to limit CPU, memory, file access (default is still unrestricted; this feature is to protect servers) Version 3.08 provides:
-    NyquistIDE opens documentation properly on default browser NyquistIDE forcefully terminates nyquist process on exit if needed bug fix for mixed sample rate signal handling, affects many primitives timed-seq and score-play avoid stack overflow on finely spaced events sampler() primitive does error checking to avoid infinite loop

-Version 3.07 provides:
+    NyquistIDE opens documentation properly on default browser NyquistIDE forcefully terminates nyquist process on exit if needed bug fix for mixed sample rate signal handling, affects many primitives timed-seq and score-play avoid stack overflow on finely spaced events sampler() primitive does error checking to avoid infinite loop Version 3.07 provides:
     Bug fixes in NyquistIDE Envelope Editor
     NyquistIDE installs symbolic links to lib and demos directories from nyquist directory (where documentation
       is kept) so these folders are not hidden in the app bundle.
     Bug fix in quantize and snd-quantize functions.
 Version 3.06 provides:
     64-bit architecture support
     Access to OGG and FLAC file formats
     Updates for MSVC++2010, VS2012, XCode 4.5
     This is a deadline-driven release.
 Expect an update soon.
 Version 3.05 provides:
     New "UPIC Editor" window in NyquistIDE
     Fix to escape backslashes in default windows directory Fix to other problems with Preferences
     Arpeggiator example in nyquist/demos
 Version 3.04 provides:
     Updates to libraries, including liblo and PortAudio Documentation uses both syntax SAL and Lisp syntax